OfficeDev/office-js-docs-pr/excel/resources/application.md

 ```

 ### load(param: object)
-Fills the proxy object created in JavaScript layer with property and object values specified in the parameter.
+Fills the proxy object created in the JavaScript layer, with property and object values specified in the parameter.

 #### Syntax
 ```js